HUNTERSVILLE, N.C. - Denny Hamlin’s breathing remains labored a week-and-a-half after breaking his back but his focus is not.

-Regardless of when he returns to his No. 11 Toyota, he said he will race hard.
+Regardless of when he finally returns behind the wheel of his No. 11 Toyota, he said he will race as hard – if not harder – than ever before.

-“There is mathematics that make it possible (to make the Chase), it’s not going to be easy,” said Hamlin at Joe Gibbs Racing headquarters.
+“There is mathematics that make it possible (to make the Chase), it’s not going to be easy,” said Hamlin, in an interview with a group of reporters Wednesday at Joe Gibbs Racing headquarters.

 “I’d like to cross that bridge when I get there, as far as that’s concerned.
 I don’t want the chance at a championship to decide when I get back in the car.
 I want to do it when it’s most safe.